- We advise you to exercise normal safety precautions in Italy.

 Before you go, organise a variety of ways to access your money overseas, such as through credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Italy.

-The incidence of ATM fraud (using skimming devices) has increased.
+ATM fraud (using skimming devices) occurs regularly.
 We recommend you use ATMs in well-lit areas or inside bank premises.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.